microsoft/Qcodes/README.md

 python setup.py develop
 ```

-Now Qcodes should be available to import into all Python sessions you run.
+Now QCoDeS should be available to import into all Python sessions you run.
 To test, run `python` from some other directory (not where you just ran `setup.py`) and type `import qcodes`.
 If it works without an error you're ready to go.

 ### Plotting Requirements